Fkuukyee/Canada-Nursing-Workforce-Analysis-/README.md

 ### Overview
 This project report encompasses a thorough investigation into the nursing workforce dynamics in Canada to achieve following;
 - Workforce Planning Strategy: To conduct an evaluation of staffing requirements to ensure that the Canadian healthcare system is adequately equipped with the appropriate number of skilled nursing professionals.
-- Prioritizing Patient Safety: The goal is to proactively identify and prevent avoidable incidents through informed workforce management.
-- Enhancing Resource Allocation: Our focus will extend to optimizing the allocation of nursing staff, aligning the skills and expertise of nurses with the specific demands of healthcare units and shifts, with the aim to improving resource utilization.

 ## Datasets
 The datasets encompass a wealth of information spanning supply, workforce, demographic, characteristics, education, and employment trends within Canada's nursing workforce.